RecordEvolution/ReswarmOS/README.md

 The build mechanism is basically a wrapper and an extension to _Buildroot_, which takes care of setting up the tool-chains, cross-compiling, constructing the root filesystem and generating the final system image.
-Buildroot`s configuration concept bears strong similarities with the one of the [Linux Kernel](https://www.kernel.org).
+Buildroot's configuration concept bears strong similarities with the one of the [Linux Kernel](https://www.kernel.org).
 In particular, both use an `.ini` like configuration file `.config` located in the respositories root directory, i.e.